AnduroProject/coordinate/doc/build-unix.md

 make install # optional
 ```

-This will build bitcoin-qt as well, if the dependencies are met.
+This will build coordinate-qt as well, if the dependencies are met.

 See [dependencies.md](dependencies.md) for a complete overview.